NASA-AMMOS/BSL/docs/api/04-examples-and-mocks.md

 The keys used by the example SCs registered in the Mock BPA's Cryptographic Library instance are obtained from a file using the JSON Web Key (JWK) format of RFC 7517 @cite rfc7517.

-The implementation to support these SCs only handles symmetric keys and only the minimal header parameters needed for key ID ("kid") and key material itself.
+The implementation to support these SCs only handles symmetric keys and only the minimal header parameters needed for key ID ("kid") and symmetric key material itself ("k").

-## Command Line Options
+## Command Line Options {#command-line-options}

 The table below contains the Mock BPA executable command line options.
 See the Mock BPA man page for more details.